A fractional Yamabe flow and some applications: Introduction

 The operators $P_{\sigma}$ and $(-\Delta)^{\sigma}$ are nonlocal, pseudo-differential operators.
 Generally speaking, strong maximum principles and Harnack inequalities might fail for nonlocal operators, see, e.g., a counterexample in \cite{Ka2}.
-The example in \cite{Ka2} shows that the local non-negativity of solutions of certain nonlocal equations is not enough to obtain local strong maximum principles and Harnack inequalities.
-However, if we assume the solutions are globally nonnegative, then various strong maximum principles and Harnack inequalities have been obtained in, e.g., \cite{CaS}, \cite{TX} and \cite{JLX1}.
+The counterexample in \cite{Ka2} shows that the local non-negativity of solutions of certain nonlocal equations is not enough to guarantee local strong maximum principles and Harnack inequalities.
+However, if solutions are assumed to be globally nonnegative, then various strong maximum principles and Harnack inequalities have been obtained in, e.g., \cite{CaS}, \cite{TX} and \cite{JLX1}.

-In this paper, we establish a strong maximum principle and a Hopf lemma for odd solutions of some linear nonlocal parabolic equations, which are of independent interest.
-Our proofs make full use of the expression \eqref{fractional laplacian expression in integral} of $(-\Delta)^{\sigma}$.
+In this paper, we establish a strong maximum principle and a Hopf lemma for odd solutions of some linear nonlocal parabolic equations, which should be of independent interest.
+Our proofs make use of the expression \eqref{fractional laplacian expression in integral} of $(-\Delta)^{\sigma}$.
 The odd function in Lemma \ref{lemtf} will serve as a barrier function, which allows us to obtain a Hopf lemma.